Ronald Fagin

-Ronald Fagin (born 1945) is an American mathematician and computer scientist, and IBM Fellow at the IBM Almaden Research Center.
+Ronald Fagin (born 1945) is an American mathematician and computer scientist, and IBM Fellow at the IBM Research – Silicon Valley.
 He is known for his work in database theory, finite model theory, and reasoning about knowledge.

 Biography

 Ron Fagin was born and grew up in Oklahoma City, where he attended Northwest Classen High School.
 He was later elected to the Northwest Classen Hall of Fame.
 He completed his undergraduate degree at Dartmouth College.
 Fagin received his Ph.D. in Mathematics from the University of California, Berkeley in 1973, where he worked under the supervision of Robert Vaught.

-He joined the IBM Research Division in 1973, spending two years at the Thomas J. Watson Research Center, and then transferred in 1975 to what is now the IBM Almaden Research Center in San Jose, California.
+He joined the IBM Research Division in 1973, spending two years at the Thomas J. Watson Research Center, and then transferred in 1975 to what is now IBM Research – Silicon Valley in San Jose, California.
+He now lives in Los Gatos, California.

 He has served as program committee chair for ACM Symposium on Principles of Database Systems 1984, Theoretical Aspects of Reasoning about Knowledge 1994, ACM Symposium on Theory of Computing 2005, and the International Conference on Database Theory 2009.